It’s your first time that you got a credit card and you got carried away.

 Now you face the dilemma that you seem won’t be able to pay your credit card.

 Stop being hard on yourself and move on.
-There’s still ways where you can pay your bill!
-Being more financially responsible can lead to stability.
-If you have no idea on how you can pay your bill, then check out these tips on how you can do so.
+There are still ways where you can pay your bill!
+For instance, you could use the credit card on offer from SoFi which is “designed to save, invest, and pay down debt”.
+So there is no need to panic.
+However, being more financially responsible can lead to stability.
+If you have no idea how you can pay your bill, then check out these tips on how you can do so.
 Hope you will learn to be more responsible the next time.

-Balance transfer is the process of transferring existing debt from a current card to a new credit card to get lower interest rates while paying off a debt.
+A balance transfer is a process of transferring existing debt from a current card to a new credit card to get lower interest rates while paying off debt.
 It simply means that your new credit card issuer agrees to pay the debt obligation you have with the original lender on your behalf.
 The balance is then transferred to your new credit card—only this time with a lower interest rate.
 Check out different credit card options before you do the big transfer.
 Security Bank credit card offers 0% interest on balance transfer.

 Pay the minimum balance

 Pay in minimum.
 Yes, you can do that.
 Before they issue your card, banks have already made sure that you’ll be able to settle the minimum payment, which is roughly 1% to 5% of your bill.
 To make sure that your balance won’t increase, stop using your credit card altogether as long as you haven’t paid your minimum balance.
 Figure out how much you can afford to pay per month and call your bank to see if you can move to an instalment plan or a balance transfer.